 MPLAB® Harmony v3 is a flexible, fully integrated embedded software development framework for 32-bit microcontrollers (MCUs) and microprocessors (MPUs).

-MPLAB Harmony v3 includes the MPLAB Harmony Configurator (MHC) tool, a set of modular devices and middleware libraries.
+MPLAB Harmony v3 includes the MHC tool, a set of modular devices and middleware libraries.
 Additionally, there are numerous example applications, all of which are designed to help you quickly and easily develop powerful and efficient embedded software for Microchip’s 32-bit PIC® and SAM devices.

 This tutorial shows you how to use MHC to create an application that gets you started in developing applications on SAM E70/S70/V70/V71 MCUs using MPLAB Harmony v3 software framework.